mattrude/windemere-basic/Hardware/README.md

 ## W65C22 VIA

+The W65C22 Versatile Interface Adapter (VIA) is a flexible I/O device

 ## Buzzer

 The buzzer uses the 6522's PB7 and free-running T1 to output a modulation needed to create sound.[^1][^2]